+Parameter Description

-Parameter Description ingress { ingress } Map the ingress to a mark.
+ingress { ingress } Synopsis: An integer between 0 and 255

+Map the ingress to a mark.

 4. Type commit and press Enter to save the changes, or type revert and press Enter to abort.

 Deleting a QoS Map

 To delete a QoS map for a VLAN connection, do the following: